brianBoolean88/bluerobins-mobileapp/README.md

 This is an [Expo](https://expo.dev) project, which is a framework built on top of React Native

+Please note this is for IOS development only

 ## Video Demo
 Below is a video demo of the app!